eloj/radix-sorting/README.md

 integer.
 For 8- and 16-bit numbers this would amount to `2^8*4`=1KiB and `2^16*4`=256KiB of memory.
 For 32-bit integers, it'd require `2^32*4`=16GiB of memory.
 Multiply by two if you need 64- instead of 32-bit counters.

-As the wikipedia page explains, it's really the range of the keys involved that matters.
-Some implementations can be seen scanning the input data to determine and allocate just enough entries to fit `max(k) - min(k) + 1` keys.
-However, if you do this you will most likely have to consider what to do if the input range is too wide to handle, which is not a good position to be in.
-In practice you would _never_ want to fail on some inputs, which makes this implementation not very useful.
+As the wikipedia page explains, it's really the size of the keys involved that matters.
+Some implementations can be seen scanning the input data to determine and allocate just enough entries to fit `max(key) - min(key) + 1` keys.
+However, if you do this you will most likely have to consider what to do if the input domain is too wide to handle, which is not a good position to be in.
+In practice you would _never_ want to fail on some inputs, which makes that type of implementation not very useful.

-As presented, this counting sort is _in-place_, but since -- in addition to not comparing elements -- it's not moving any elements either, it doesn't really make sense to think of it as being _stable_ or  _unstable_.
+As presented, this sort is _in-place_, but since -- in addition to not comparing elements -- it's not moving any elements either, it doesn't really make sense to think of it as being _stable_ or  _unstable_.

 To get us closer to radix sorting, we now need to consider a slightly more general variant where we're, at